 GeForce GT 1030 and Radeon RX 550 are the two latest budget graphics cards launched by Nvidia and AMD respectively.
-These entry-level graphics cards are aimed at gamers who just want to play less demanding games, eSports games and older games on their budget gaming PC.
-These two graphics cards are priced under 100 dollars and here I am going to provide you the complete details and specifications of these entry-level graphics cards for gaming at budget.
+These entry-level graphics cards are aimed at gamers who just want to play less demanding games, eSports games, and older games on their budget gaming PC.
+These two graphics cards are priced under 100 dollars and here I am going to provide you with the complete details and specifications of these entry-level graphics cards for gaming on a budget.

-Radeon RX 550 is an entry level graphics card in the Radeon RX 500 series lineup and is based on the Polaris GPU architecture from AMD.
-This graphics card is aimed at users with moderate gaming needs and who have lower budget.
+Radeon RX 550 is an entry-level graphics card in the Radeon RX 500 series lineup and is based on the Polaris GPU architecture from AMD.
+This graphics card is aimed at users with moderate gaming needs and who have a lower budget.
 However, the card is powerful enough to run eSports titles and older games at high graphics settings with playable frame rates.

 |Radeon RX 550 Specifications|